loosewheel/lwexport_tools/readme.txt

 to the player.
 Then the top right corner the furthest forward.
 This orientation is always assumed.
 If the second height is less than the first they are switched.
-A chat message is sent to the player when the first position is set, and the again when the second is set.
+A chat message is sent to the player when the first position is set, and then again when the second is set.
 If the volume of the section region is greater than the Maximum section volume setting a message is sent to the player, and the operation is cancelled.
 After the second position is selected a form opens containing the data of that section.
 This can then be copied out.
-A log message is issued with the volume of node exported a the milliseconds for the operation.
+A log message is issued with the volume of nodes exported and the milliseconds for the operation.
 The format of this data is compatible with lwcreative_tools buffer tool.
 ** This tool does not make any alterations to the map.